milan-pavlovic-ai/ml-component/README.md

 - **VPC Requirements**: Deploying within a VPC improves security by isolating resources and controlling network access.

 - **Incomplete Training endpoint**: The idea of training job creation is to copy the latest dataset from an external S3 bucket.
 In that case, a bucket policy and a VPC endpoint for S3 will be required.
+In the current implementation, this is simulated.

 ## API Endpoints